everx-labs/TonNfcClientAndroid/docs/CardActivation.md

 ## 7. Recovery via service

 If the user use Recovery service and has lost either the Card or Device with Surf or Seed Phrase it can initiate a recovery procedure by logging into and signing a message with two remaining signatures to SetCode with only one castodian signature.
-Recovery service user flow described in separate document.
+Recovery service user flow described in separate document (link will be added later).

-[Recovery design service  [Eng]](https://www.notion.so/Recovery-design-service-Eng-9deaa4135d68474398966378c72cf226)

 ## 8. Recovery without service

 When user don't use Recovery-service he(she) takes full responsibility for the safety of the keys.
-In this case user for example can buy several cards and ...